CrazyForks/TextGO/README.md

 ## Use Cases

-Here are the features you can achieve using TextGO:
+Here are the features you can achieve using `TextGO`:

 - **Format Conversion**: Identify text with fixed rules and convert it to the format you need.
 - **Text Generation**: Embed selected text into custom templates through scripts.